With countless Kalita Wave recipes out there, we've brought 7 of the most notable to the table to see which ones we liked best.

 Due to its unique design, the Kalita offers better extraction than many other brewers.The Kalita’s flat bottom allows water to come in contact with, and drain through, a wider coffee bed, while the three holes in the bottom of the dripper protect against channeling.
 Taken together, the wide brew bed and multiple drainage points allow for a more even extraction when compared to a cone-shaped brewer such as a V60 or a Chemex.
 Furthermore, improved extraction is also promoted by the minimal contact between the dripper and the filter; this is because coffee is allowed to pass through the walls of the filter, rather than solely through the apex of certain cone-shaped filters.

-As the Kalita Wave has been quite popular in the last 5 years, especially since James McCarthy won the World Brewers Cup with it in 2013, we’ve curated seven of the most notable brew methods and put them each to the test.
-Through it all we have taken notes, got highly caffeinated, and now submit our findings to you.
-Whether you are a Kalita pro, looking to add methods to your repertoire, or are just getting started with a new brewing device, we hope you will find this to be a helpful resource as you work on your brewing game.
+The Kalita Wave has been quite popular since James McCarthy won the World Brewers Cup with it in 2013.
+It was time for us to survey the field of recipes that enterprising baristas came up with in the intervening years.
+Below we have curated seven of the most notable brew methods around and put them each to the test.
+Through it all we have taken notes, got highly caffeinated, and now submit our findings to you, dear reader, to use as you wish.
+Whether you are a Kalita pro, looking to add methods to your repertoire, are just getting started with a new brewing device, or are just plain curious, we hope you will find this to be a helpful resource.

-The format below includes the specified parameters, the Method, our corresponding Notes, and a Score based upon a scale of 1-10.
+The format below includes the specified parameters, method, notes, and a score based upon a scale of 1-10.
 For this review, we used Honduras Las Flores from Quills Coffee, a Baratza Encore, and Third Wave Water.

 - Dosage: 27g coffee to 400g water (1:15)